python/cpython/Doc/reference/datamodel.rst

    type, under certain controlled conditions

 Every object has an identity, a type and a value.
-An object's *identity* never changes once it has been created; you may think of it as the object's address in memory.
+An object's *identity* never changes once it has been created; you may think of it as the object's "license number" or "social security number".
 The ':keyword:`is`' operator compares the identity of two objects; the :func:`id` function returns an integer representing its identity.

 .. impl-detail::